 - A nice shopper tote or traditional satchel.
-This is mostly what I use now (unless I’m carrying specialist kit like the gimbal and spare camera lenses).
 Roomy enough for you to carry your water bottle with you and a few extra bits but nice enough that you don’t look like a tourist.

-As an aside, I think you can go a bit overboard worrying about security features on your day bag.
-Ultimately I think it’s a matter of common sense – put valuables into a zippable compartment that is difficult for pickpockets to access and don’t leave valuables hanging around on the top of an open bag.
+Ultimately, it’s a matter of common sense: put valuables into a compartment that is difficult for pickpockets to access and don’t leave valuables hanging around on the top of an open bag.

 Not every person in London is trying to rob you, so just chill.

 That said, the weather isn’t so forgiving.
-I’ve included some tips for what to pack for London in different seasons at the end of this guide but as a rule of thumb embrace the mantra layers are your friend.
+We’ve included some tips for what to bring to London in different seasons at the end of this guide but as a rule of thumb embrace the mantra layers are your friend.